tomrake/pico-msys2-setup/README.md

 ## Console Input/Output

+### Debugging UART connections on Windows

+#### A works on my computer warning.

+I think this was a half a day hacking session, I may have notes to add details but you hardware may vary.
+The RaspberryPi debug probe is a cmsis-dap protocol which converts the uart and SWD port data into serial data over USB.
+I need to add and configure various drivers to get serial communications to work between my computer, the debugprobe and my pico2_w board.

+### Modify this section to document the msys2 package tio

 To view console output, you can either connect the UART output to a [Debug Probe](https://www.raspberrypi.com/documentation/microcontrollers/debug-probe.html#getting-started) (or similar) and use `stdio_uart` (see the [hello_serial example](https://github.com/raspberrypi/pico-examples/blob/master/hello_world/serial)), or you can use `stdio_usb` (see the [hello_usb example](https://github.com/raspberrypi/pico-examples/blob/master/hello_world/usb)).

 First, build & run the example for your `stdio` choice on your Pico-series microcontroller with the same commands as before: